IdeaTrackerPlus/IdeaTrackerPlus/README.md

 <img src="https://raw.github.com/nserguier/IdeasTracker/master/graphics/feature_graphic.png" data-canonical-src="https://raw.github.com/nserguier/IdeasTracker/master/graphics/feature_graphic.png" width="512" height="250" />

-# IdeasTracker: Projects & Tasks
+# IdeasTrackerPlus: Projects & Tasks

 <b>A TO-DO LIST FOR YOUR IDEAS:</b>
+This is a clone of the [IdeasTracker app](https://github.com/nserguier/IdeasTracker) by [@nserguier](https://github.com/nserguier), with some optimizations, fixes and modifications by [@manparvesh](https://github.com/manparvesh).
 IdeasTracker is an entirely free and open source idea, task and project management app helping you keep track of your great ideas.
 Almost like a To-Do list, but more relax: no annoying reminder, or big red “overdue task” notification.
 Your ideas/tasks are clearly separated by project, no need for tags or filters, you can simply focus on one project at a time.

 ![](https://raw.github.com/nserguier/IdeasTracker/master/graphics/showcase.png)

+The original app:
 <a href="https://play.google.com/store/apps/details?id=appbox.gameideas"><img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/apps/en-play-badge-border.png" width="300" /></a>

 ## Help making the app better